saifkhan13483-max/saifkhan13483-max/README.md

 ## 💬 What Clients Say

-> *"Saif delivered our entire platform in 6 weeks — clean code, no bugs at launch, and communicated every step.
+> *"Saif delivered our entire platform in 6 weeks — clean code, zero bugs at launch, and clear communication every step of the way.
 Best hire we've made."*
 > — **James Carter**, CEO at LaunchPad SaaS

 > *"We needed an AI chatbot fast.
 Saif had it live in 10 days.
 Responsive, professional, and incredibly skilled."*